replit/kaboom/doc/25-platformer.md

 		coinsLabel.text = coins
 	})
 ```

-The code above implements what happens when a player collides with the objects tagged "coins".If a player collides with a coin it will be destroyed and the `coin` count increases.
+The code above implements what happens when a player collides with the objects tagged "coins": it will be destroyed and the `coin` count increased.

-The `coinPitch` variable will be used to "detune" the pitch of the sound played as the player collects coins, especially consecutively.
+The `coinPitch` variable will be used to "detune" the pitch of the sound played as the player collects coins.

 Add the following code below the "coin" collision function to display the coin count text on the game screen: